Getting an RTSP Stream from a Mac Camera

 Short Tale of Intel -> Apple Silicon Migration

-2024-03-13 | #apple #story
+2024-03-13 | #apple #shell-scripting

 Note: I will be using the terms amd64, x86_64, and Intel interchangeably in this post.
 They all refer to the same architecture.
 Similarly arm64 and Apple Silicon are used interchangeably.
 I recently got handed a new MacBook at work.
 It’s a MacBook Pro with an M3 chip and my first encounter with Apple Silicon.
 I have been hearing many good things about Apple Silicon and having experienced it for myself for the past day I must say that my old Intel MacBook can’t compare.